salty-muffin/sveltekit-decapcms/src/content/posts/demo-page.md

 ---
-title: This is a Title
+title: This is the Title
-description: This is a description
-# image: /images/demo-image.jpg # this setting has to be optional
+# the following setting has to be optional
-draft: false
-optional: ''
+# image: /images/demo-image.jpg
 ---

-# This is a heading

-this is _some_ **text** that may be both **bold _and italic_**.

-## And another heading

-- this is a list
-- with some
-- items
-  - and some
-  - subitems

-1. this is a numbered list
-2. it has numbers